');

 About Wakefield, VA

-Wakefield is a small community in Virginia with a population of 1,082 residents.
-The median household income is $56,250 per year, which is near the national average.
-The median age in Wakefield is 40.4 years.
+Wakefield is a small town located in Virginia with a population of 1,082 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $56,250 per year, which is 25% below the national median of $75,149.
+The median age of 40.4 years is close to the US median age of 38.9 years.

 Cost of Living in Wakefield, VA